 The Expanded Incident Lifecycle

-The Availability Lifecycle book of ITIL v3 2011 has a good explanation of the Expanded Incident Lifecycle and explains why it’s good to measure the timestamps at the various lifecycle milestones.
+The Availability Lifecycle book of ITIL v3 2011 has a good explanation of the Expanded Incident Lifecycle and goes into why it’s good to measure the timestamps at the various lifecycle milestones.

 We want to measure the time between these milestones because they give us insight into where we might have inefficiencies in our normal Incident process.